joaopizani/paucasedmatura-src/site/src/en/blog/tech/2011-01-30_amazon-ec2-host.md

   1. First you need to sign up with Amazon.
      Go to the [registration page][4] and fill in your data, including your payment details.
-     Amazon you call the phone number you provided to confirm your identity.
+     Amazon will call the phone number you provided to confirm your identity.

   2. At the end of the first step you will download two files, `cert-<something>.pem` and `pk-<something>.pem`.
      These files are your keys to access EC2 through the command-line tools (the most convenient way).
-     Save these files wherever you want and set up environment variables accordingly (Amazon's registration page you give you easy instructions on how to do that).
+     Save these files wherever you want and set up environment variables accordingly (Amazon's registration page will give you easy instructions on how to do that).

-  3. Now you need to install the "ec2-api-tools" into your computer, the computer you're going to use to interact with Amazon.
+  3. Now you need to install the `ec2-api-tools` into your computer, the computer you're going to use to interact with Amazon.
-     In Ubuntu Linux, a simple "sudo aptitude install ec2-api-tools" does the trick.
+     In Ubuntu Linux, a simple `sudo aptitude install ec2-api-tools` does the trick.

   4. Let's then create our first **instance** (an Amazon EC2 VM): `ec2-run-instances ami-ccf405a5 --instance-type t1.micro --region us-east-1 --key <key>`.
      The `ami-ccf405a5` parameter is the disk image used to initialize the machine, in this case an Ubuntu Server 10.10 32-bit image.